How to Prevent Mold Growth on your Deck

 A regular cleaning goes miles toward preventing mold growth on your deck.

-To begin with, sweep the deck frequently with a soft-bristled broom.
-Doing so not only sweeps away dirt and damp leaves but also swoops away microscopic mold spores.
+To begin cleaning, sweep the deck frequently with a soft-bristled broom.
+Doing so not only sweeps away dirt and damp leaves, but also swoops away microscopic mold spores.
 Every few weeks should suffice.
 Just make sure to avoid using a stiff broom that can damage cedar material.